mlyann/Webload-Analyst/README.md

-# Project Title
-Webpage Loading Time Tester
+# Webpage Loading Time Tester

 # Project Description:
 This script measures and analyzes the loading times of a specific webpage at regular intervals for a given duration.
 It utilizes wget to fetch the page, records the loading times, and provides statistics and visualizations to evaluate performance.